-People with a sensory disability may feel sensory input more or less intensely than other people, which impacts on a person’s ability to interact in different environments and perform daily activities., especially when those environments are not designed to be accessible or inclusive.
+People with a sensory disability may feel sensory input more or less intensely than other people.
+This impacts their ability to interact with different environments and perform daily activities., especially when those environments are not designed to be accessible or inclusive.

-Sensory Modulation Disorder is a problem with turning sensory messages into controlled behaviour that matches the nature and intensity of the sensory information.
+Sensory modulation disorder is a problem with turning sensory messages into controlled behaviour that matches the nature and intensity of the sensory information.
 For example, overreactions to touch, movement, sounds, odours and tastes can cause discomfort, avoidance, distractibility and anxiety.

 Common sensory disabilities

-- Hearing impairments - Hearing impairments are problems that occur within the hearing pathway.
+Hearing impairments are problems that occur within the hearing pathway.
 They can cause learning and speech difficulties in young children which can be supported through speech therapy.
 Hearing impairments can be a total or partial loss of hearing.